Senusret I: Building program

 Karnak.
 A shrine (known as the White Chapel or Jubilee Chapel) with fine, high quality reliefs of Senusret I, was built at Karnak to commemorate his Year 30 jubilee.
+During the New Kingdom it was demolished and used as filler for the Third Pylon of the temple of Karnak, Precinct of Amun-Re.
 It has subsequently been successfully reconstructed from various stone blocks discovered by Henri Chevrier in 1926.

 Elephantine.
 He did work at the Temple of Satet on Elephantine.

 Building projects at other major temples include the temple of Min at Koptos, the Montu-temple at Armant and the Montu-temple at El-Tod, where a long inscription of the king is preserved.